Skip to main content

 );

-Export to an HDFS Cluster with High Availability and Kerberos Authentication Enabled
+Export to an HDFS cluster with HA and Kerberos authentication

-If the HDFS cluster has both high availability enabled and Kerberos authentication enabled, you can refer to the following SQL statements:
+If a Hadoop cluster has both high availability and Kerberos authentication enabled, refer to the following SQL:

 EXPORT TABLE tbl